jax-parker/rock-paper-scissors-lizard-spock/testing.md

     ![Score Increment & Message](testingmd-images/Score-graphic.png)

 * As a visiting user, I want to be able to be able to replay after the game has finished.
-    * When the score of either player reaches 10, a message to the player to say who one is shown.<br>
+    * When the score of either player reaches 10, a message to the player to say who one is shown and the screen reset.<br>

     ![Winner Message](testingmd-images/end-message.png)